A Founder's Guide to 15 Active Biotech VCs

 15 Best Biotech Venture Capital Firms

-• Several venture capital firms focus on the biotechnology space, with notable backers like RA Capital Management, Sands Capital Ventures, Obvious Ventures, and SV Health Investors actively funding new companies.
+• Leading venture capital firms active in the biotechnology sector include RA Capital Management, Sands Capital Ventures, Obvious Ventures, and SV Health Investors, known for backing innovative companies.

-• If you're a startup leader who has just closed a funding round, our team at Rho can help you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+• If you are raising or have just closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Biotechnology Are Right for Your Stage?